Testing Consent Form (Except NV, NY)

 Privacy and Confidentiality

 In order to perform the Test and provide you with the services you have requested, in addition to the Sample, your health care provider will disclose certain personal data about you to Bioscope, including your name, address, date of birth, sex, information related to your medical history, and other health information (“Sensitive Data”).
-Bioscope will also receive the results from the Test, the genomic sequencing data and other genetic data generated from the Test (the “Genetic Data”).
+Bioscope will also receive the Test Data, which may include Genetic Data and other analytical data generated from the Test.

-You have the right to confidential treatment of your Sample, Sensitive Data, and Genetic Data.
-Only your health care provider, Bioscope, and the Testing Laboratory and their respective service providers will have access to the Sample, Sensitive Data, and Genetic Data.
+You have the right to confidential treatment of your Sample, Sensitive Data, and Test Data (including any Genetic Data).
+The Testing Laboratory(ies) and their service providers will only be provided with the minimum necessary Sensitive Data to perform the Test.
+Access to the Sample, Sensitive Data, and Test Data is otherwise limited to your health care provider and Bioscope.

 Keeping You Informed About Research Opportunities